 Table of Contents

-INV NO) field entries are required for certain transactions in the Uniform Statewide Accounting System (USAS) and the Financials application of the Centralized Accounting and Payroll/Personnel System (CAPPS Financials).
+Valid invoice number field entries are required for certain transactions in the Uniform Statewide Accounting System (USAS) and the Financials application of the Centralized Accounting and Payroll/Personnel System (CAPPS Financials).

-INV NO field is a mandatory entry field for both online and batch processing for the following document types:
+The invoice number is mandatory for both online and batch processing of the following document types:

 |2||Purchase Voucher – Subject to procurement rules|